 Weekly compostable curbside

-Weekly curbside compost pickup is available through Friday, December 8, 2017.
-Place leaves in large yard waste paper bags, or use an optional compost cart, and set at curb before 7 a.m. on weekly solid waste collection day.
-Compost carts may be purchased for a one-time charge of $25 for a 64 or 96-gallon size from the Customer Service and Payment Center, located at Larcom City Hall, 301 E. Huron, open weekdays 8 a.m. – 5 p.m., or by calling 734.794.6320.
+Weekly curbside compost pickup, which includes yard waste bags and compost carts, ends on Friday, Dec.
+7, 2018.
+Compost carts may be purchased for a one-time charge of $25 from the Customer Service and Payment Center, located at Larcom City Hall, 301 E. Huron, open weekdays 7:30 a.m.–5:30 p.m.
+You can reach customer service at 734.794.6320.

 Alternatives to raking leaves

-- Mow leaves with mower bag attached then empty into paper yard waste bags or compost cart
+- Mower bag to collect leaves and deposit into yard waste bags or compost cart.

-- Run leaf blower in reverse, if available, vacuuming up leaves to be bagged.
+- Run the leaf blower in reverse, if available, to vacuum up leaves to be bagged/placed in the cart.

-Free, unlimited leaf drop off is available between October 9 and December 8, 2017, at the Ann Arbor Compost Center, 4150 Platt Road, open weekdays, 8 a.m. – 4 p.m.
-(734.794.6380) from city residents, Ann Arbor commercial properties, and/or their contracted landscapers/haulers.
+Free, unlimited leaf drop off from city residents is available between Monday, Oct.
+8 and Friday, Dec.
+7, 2018, at the Ann Arbor Compost Center, 4150 Platt Road, open weekdays, 8 a.m.–4 p.m.
+Ann Arbor commercial properties, and/or their contracted landscapers/haulers, may also use the free drop-off service.
 Visitors must show proof of Ann Arbor residency (driver's license or current water bill).
-Free drop off is for Ann Arbor leaves, only.
-For current pricing on yard waste or material visit We Care Organics of Ann Arbor.
+Free drop off is for Ann Arbor leaves only.
+Questions?
+Call 734.794.6380.

 Leaf burning: Bad for our health and illegal